zalbastaki/vue-starter/README.md

 # Vue Starter

 This is a vue starter template.
-Find branches with google fonts plugin integrated, and Netlify CMS configured.
+Ready for use with:
+- Netlify forms
+- Netlify CMS
+- Google fonts
+- Fontawesome
+- Media queries plugin

 ## Project setup
 ```